Snowflake-Labs/sfquickstarts/site/sfguides/src/dora/snowflake-auto-grader.md

 author: Gilberto Hernandez
-id: dora
+id: snowflake-auto-grader
-summary: In this guide, you'll set up DORA – Snowflake's Auto-Grader.
+summary: In this guide, you'll set up Snowflake's Auto-Grader.
 categories: Getting-Started
 environments: web
 status: Hidden
 feedback link: https://github.com/Snowflake-Labs/sfguides/issues
 tags: Getting Started, Data Science, Data Engineering, Twitter

-# How to Setup the Snowflake DORA Auto-Grader
+# How to Setup the Snowflake Auto-Grader
 <!-- ------------------------ -->
 ## Overview
 Duration: 0

-In this guide, you'll learn how to setup DORA, Snowflake's auto-grader.
+In this guide, you'll learn how to setup Snowflake's auto-grader.

-DORA runs in your Snowflake account and can be used to check successful completion of tasks within a Snowflake account.
+The auto-grader runs in your Snowflake account and can be used to check successful completion of tasks within a Snowflake account.

 ### What You’ll Learn
-- How to setup DORA
+- How to setup the auto-grader

 ### What You’ll Need